Post-purchase infrastructure

 Built by someone who understood the problem personally.

 Sharie Tzul watched brands pour everything into a product drop — and lose the customer the moment it shipped.
-She built EMET to solve that problem on her own brand first.
+She built EMET to solve it on her own brand first.
 Then brought it to market.

 Read our story →Fashion designer and serial entrepreneur.
 Built EMET on TZUL — embedding post-purchase infrastructure across jeans, hats, hoodies, and hang tags before bringing it to market.
-She didn't build a feature.
+She did not build a feature.
 She built a category.

 Get started